schoettl/regex-quiz/quiz/README.md

 The quiz requires at least Bash version 3 for the Conditional Construct `[[...]]`

-The quiz requires GNU Awk -- to install it:
+The quiz requires GNU Awk.
+To install it with APT:

-    sudo apt-get install gawk
+    sudo apt-get -y install gawk

 Bugs
 ----